-While it's certainly fine to learn and use this method of left-handed knitting if that's what you're comfortable with, the truth is it doesn't need to be that difficult to learn to knit as a left-handed person.
+It's certainly fine to learn and use this method of left-handed knitting if that's what you're comfortable with.
+However, the truth is that it doesn't need to be that difficult.

 Knitting Uses Both Hands

-No matter which hand is your dominant hand, both hands are used in knitting thanks to the simple fact that there are two needles involved.
+No matter which hand is your dominant hand, both hands are used in knitting.
+That's due to the simple fact that there are two needles involved.
 Right-handed people can use their left hands when knitting, and left-handed people can use their right hands in the same way.

-Some left-handed people find it easier to learn the continental method of knitting because the yarn is held in and manipulated by the left hand, but it's possible to learn the English knitting method as a leftie, too.
+Some left-handed people find it easier to learn the continental method of knitting.
+The yarn is held in and manipulated by the left hand, which may seem more natural.
+It is possible to learn the English knitting method as a leftie, too.
 You may want to practice both to find out which style is right for you.

-Just like right-handed people, left-handed people require practice for knitting to feel comfortable and natural.
-If you're a left-handed person looking to learn how to knit, I'd recommend trying the continental method of knitting first before you try to learn what's known as left-handed knitting.
+Just like right-handed people, you will need to practice in order for knitting to feel comfortable and natural.
+If you're a left-handed person, you might find it best to try the continental method before you try to learn what's known as left-handed knitting.

 If you gave continental knitting a shot and want to learn left-handed knitting instead, there are great resources online.
 As you research it, you'll also find many different approaches as well.

 Many find the best way to learn is from a fellow leftie who has been where you are now.
 Unless you know someone personally that is willing to teach you, there are a few places that offer great advice.